Daniel Hudon

 Photo of me taken by

-Akos Szilvasi Originally from Canada, I'm a Natural Science lecturer in the Core Curriculum here at Boston University, involved in the courses CC105 and CC106, both of whose webpages have now moved to Blackboard.
-I'm the Faculty organizer for BU's EcoFest, and maintain the EcoFest blog Eco-Now -- please drop by.
+Originally from Canada, I'm a lecturer in astronomy at Metropolitan College and in Summer Term.
+Formerly, I taught in the Writing Program and the Core curriculum, and I was the faculty organizer for BU's EcoFest; I still maintain the EcoFest blog Eco-Now – please drop by.
 I also write short fiction, nonfiction and poetry.
 You can contact me at hudon "at" bu.edu.

 • I'm the 2011 winner of the Tiferet Nonfiction prize!
 My essay, Vietnam: Calling All Wandering Souls, has been published on their website.